 I’m sitting at the computer during the Spring Equinox on a glorious day when any number of people I know are gardening, walking through parks, or otherwise enjoying the light breeze and sunshine.
-I have one lamp lit, one, and occasionally two computers running, numerous tabs and browsers open at any point, music streaming to a Bluetooth enabled speaker, texts bouncing around across multiple apps, a dishwasher running, and the fridge humming concerningly loudly.
+I have one lamp lit, one, and occasionally two computers running, numerous tabs and browsers open at any point, music streaming to a Bluetooth-enabled speaker, texts bouncing around across multiple apps, a dishwasher running, and the fridge humming concerningly loudly.
 Did any scientists exploring electricity two hundred years ago imagine the usage that would occur even on a bright, cloudless day?
 My energy consumption isn’t as bad as some, but my anxieties around climate change make a calculating awareness a lingering backdrop to any activity.
 This is the context in which many of us live.

 Much has been made of the energy-intensive use of blockchain.
 Its environmental impact, as anything involving the internet, is worth acknowledging.
-Data centers are energy consumptive.
-Streaming video has a surprising carbon footprint, especially if viewed on a television.
-A laptop then pad, then ‘phone’ (are we still calling them phones?) less because energy consumption depends not only on the activity and the device.
+Data centres are energy consumptive.
+Streaming video has a surprising carbon footprint, especially if viewed on television.
+A laptop, then pad, then ‘phone’ (are we still calling them phones?) less because energy consumption depends on the activity and the device.

-The energy demands of transportation for presenting and attending at art fairs are an environmental issue that should not be ignored to malign blockchain.
+The energy demands of transportation for presenting and attending art fairs are an environmental issue that should not be ignored by the malign blockchain.
 Beyond transportation, coal mining and fracking present global problems, industries where improvements would have far greater significance on planetary health.
 Nevertheless, now is the time to focus on alternatives to the energy costs of blockchain mining.
 Fortunately, some solutions already exist, and others are in development.

 So-called “lazy mining” doesn’t mine a token until its first sale.
 This is significant because so much work on the blockchain doesn’t sell (as many artists know from other sales situations).
 “Side chains” allow users to put something on the blockchain and only later, if so desired, transfer it to Ethereum.
 A regularly updated Google sheet of the various chains’ eco-impact provides pertinent information.
 Several websites calculate the carbon footprint of various platforms.
-Even better, bounties exist to fund development of better options.
+Even better, bounties exist to fund the development of better options.

 Gerrard founded regenerate.farm as a way to support biological and regenerative farmers and organisations.
 Regenerate.farm focuses on carbon sequestration as opposed to carbon offsetting, which has no real impact on reversing climate change.
 For example, the organisation will fund carbon reversal efforts that remove petrochemicals and nitrogen fertiliser from soil and “carbon drawdown” that captures carbon dioxide in the air and locks it in plants, soils, rocks, depleted oil wells, or long-lived products like cement, for decades or potentially centuries.
 Gerrard is aware that there has been much anger at artists’ energy usage in engaging with blockchain, so he addressed that by having Carbon.FYI track the energy associated with the auction.

 This will present a real-time record of the project’s carbon footprint.
 Pace Gallery, representing the sale, also states: “Ethereum will be donated to regenerate.farm to offset this usage at a rate of 0.1 eth per tonne of carbon dioxide, or approximately 16 times standard industrial rates, making it ‘superneutral’.
-Gerrard compensates for the ethereum mining generated by the purchaser of the work during their transaction by donating the equivalent ethereum to the farming cryptofund from the artist’s proceeds.”
+Gerrard compensates for the Ethereum mining generated by the work’s purchaser during their transaction by donating the equivalent Ethereum to the farming cryptofund from the artist’s proceeds.”
 I can’t help but hope that Pace is doing this compensation and not leaving it to Gerrard alone.

-Powerful figures within the art world—artists with clout, major galleries like Pace, auction houses like Christie’s that are using blockchain for record keeping—can use their influence to guide collectors, artists, and others to more sustainable blockchains and practices that are less energy consumptive.
+Powerful figures within the art world—artists with clout, major galleries like Pace, and auction houses like Christie’s that are using blockchain for record-keeping—can use their influence to guide collectors, artists, and others to more sustainable blockchains and practices that are less energy consumptive.
 Only that kind of support will ensure that developers attempt increasingly sustainable options (besides reducing the general perception of art world hypocrisy).